NYPL/dgx-patron-creator-service/README.md

 ### v0.0.2
 #### Update
   - update the swagger and JSON documentations to remove "work_or_school_address" from the parameters, as we are using production Card Creator v2.
-This version currently does not supprot "work_or_school_address".
+This version currently does not support "work_or_school_address".

 ### v0.0.1
 #### Update